 Beside the weapons, there are a few other things grounding this shooter in reality, but only barely.
 There’s a thinly veiled team element to gameplay, but it’s one that isn’t half as solid as it could have been.
 Instead of accompanying you into combat zones under your direct command (as in Rainbow Six), team members are scrambled around an objective and handed pre-designated waypoints during an assault.
-So as you attack from the south, another lone guy might attack from the east, and one more will watch over the objective from the west.
-I don’t think this is how it works in real life.
+So as you attack from the south, another lone guy might attack from the east, and another from the west.
+Probably not how the military handles this stuff in real life.

-But given their haphazard AI, you might not want your pals to be anywhere near you when bullets really start whizzing by.
-Hardened and specially trained as they are, squad-mates don’t have the common sense of hitting the ground and returning fire when they’re getting shot, and instead opt to blindly follow waypoints no matter what’s going on around them.
-Their AI is so limited that one can’t help feel sympathetic to level designers hiding squad-mates as far away as possible.
-They would a frustrating liability otherwise.
+But given their haphazard AI, you might not want your pals to be anywhere near you when bullets start whizzing by.
+Hardened and specially trained as they are, AI team mates don’t have the common sense to hit the ground and return fire when they’re getting shot, and instead opt to blindly follow waypoints no matter what.
+Their AI is so limited that one can’t help feel sympathetic to level designers hiding the help as far away as possible.
+They would just get in the way otherwise.

-Whether you’ll enjoy Delta Force is hard to assess.
-It’s an awkward stew of one or two cool ideas mixed with an atrocious AI and somewhat limited horizons (gameplay wise, since drawing distances are over the top).
-Instead of being a hardcore military simulation, it’s more like playing soldier drenched in Special Forces paraphernalia.
-It tells us nothing of how the real guys do their job, and is more about old fashion shootin’ stuff than anything else.
+Whether you’ll enjoy Delta Force is a tough call.
+It’s an awkward stew of one or two neat ideas mixed with an atrocious AI and somewhat limited prospects.
+Instead of being a hardcore military simulation, it’s more like any typical FPS with a Special Forces bent.
+It tells us nothing of how the real guys do their job, but damn if it isn’t fun in its own quirky way.